Gavin-Persad/workshop_js-101-repetition/js-101-logic.md

 let answer = alert("What's your name?");
 ```

-Our task is to translate the following code blocks into JavaScript.
+Your task now is to translate the following code blocks into JavaScript.

 ### Task 1